Hamas: Internal security

 The General Security Service, formally part of the Hamas political party, operates akin to a governmental body within Gaza.
 Under the direct oversight of Hamas leader Yahya Sinwar, it conducts extensive surveillance on Palestinians, compiling files on various individuals including journalists and government critics.
 This secret police force relies on a network of informants and employs tactics such as censorship and surveillance to maintain control.
 Before the conflict with Israel, the unit reportedly had a monthly budget of $120,000 and consisted of 856 personnel, including more than 160 individuals paid to spread Hamas propaganda and conduct online attacks against opponents.

 Other powerful internal security bodies in Gaza include Military Intelligence, which focuses on Israel, and the Internal Security Service, an arm of the Interior Ministry.

-Civilian crisis management

-During the COVID-19 pandemic in Palestine Gaza's Ministry of the Interior formed a crisis management team, headed by Hamas police officer Faiq Al-Mabhouh.
-Mabhouh played a prominent role in communicating with the public about the changing situation.
-He appeared in video announcements on Al-Aqsa TV and social media channels, and gave interviews to local media to explain changes in restrictions.
-The Gaza Strip restrictions took the "flattening the curve" approach.
+During the COVID-19 pandemic in Palestine Hamas implemented restrictions in a "flattening the curve" approach.
 The restrictions imposed were similar to most western countries, and more relaxed than the zero COVID policy implemented by China and their neighbors.
-The Gaza Strip's starter was to avoid total lockdowns using partial measures like weekend lockdowns and curfews.
-The weekend lockdowns included mosques being closed for Friday prayers.
-But during times while the mosques were open, one creative measure initiated by Gaza's Health Ministry was to replace the mosque preachers with doctors who gave health information seminars.